 Players Who Have Died This Day

 It’s always fun to start the Yankee birthdays with someone of present or recent Pinstriped vintage, as is the case with Melky Cabrera (1984), a true lightning rod when Bombers fans discuss his potential.
 Despite failing defensively in a six-game trial in 2005, there is little doubt now that Cabrera has the tools to patrol center field (or any outfield position) in the majors for years to come, including an electric arm that threatens to lead the League in assists annually.
 But center field for the Yankees is a position that has a long and proud offensive history.
 Cabrera’s very good 2006 morphed into a mediocre 2007 season, one that took a dramatic upturn as the season progressed.
 But more than midway through 2008, his batting average and rbi totals continued to disappoint.
 All of which seems pointless now that he had a very good 2009 season, which helped earn him a trade to Atlanta for Javy Vazquez in the offseason following the Yanks’ 27th Championship.
 Melky achieved the first Yankees hitter cycle since 1995 in the summer of 2009.
 After a difficult 2010 season in Atlanta, Melky reinvigorated his career in Kansas City in 2011 and, after a trade, was having a year worthy of MVP mention in San Francisco.
-Following a humbling ban for using PEDs, Melky tore it up again on both sides of the ball in Toronto in 2013-2014, but the Jays let him go, and her’s back to disappointing in 2015, now with the White Sox into 2017, then with the Royals in 2018, and the Pirates in 2019.
+Following a humbling ban for using PEDs, Melky tore it up again on both sides of the ball in Toronto in 2013-2014, but the Jays let him go, and he’s played with the White Sox into 2017, then with the Royals in 2018, and the Pirates in 2019.
 He recently signed a free agent contract with Cleveland.